Perry Beasley-Hall, PhD

 Current

-Scientific Advisory Committee, Invertebrates Australia, 2023–present
+Scientific and Communications Advisory Committees, Invertebrates Australia, 2023–

-National Steering Committee, Taxonomy Australia, 2023–present
+National Steering Committee, Taxonomy Australia, 2023–

 Past

-Program Leader, Inform program, Invertebrates Australia, 2022–2023
+Inform Program Leader, Invertebrates Australia, 2022–2023

-State co-chair, Queers in Science South Australia chapter, 2020–2022
+State co-chair, Queers in Science South Australia, 2020–2022

-Scientific committee chair & organising committee, Australian Entomological Society 52nd AGM and Scientific Conference, 2021
+Organising Committee member, Australian Entomological Society 52nd AGM and Scientific Conference, 2021

 Board member and Social Media Director, Australian Entomological Society, 2019–2022